MTRESS/MTRESS/README.md

 in the project ENaQ (project number 03SBE111).
 The development of the heat sector formulations in Version 3 was funded by the Federal Ministry of Education and Research (BMBF) of Germany in the project Wärmewende Nordwest (project number 03SF0624).
+The development of the gas sector formulations in Version 3 was funded by the Federal Ministry of Education and Research (BMBF) of Germany in the project H2Giga-Systogen100 (project number 03HY115E).

 ## Installation